Visiting a Pain Management Clinic

 Jersey Premier Pain Is a Full-Service Pain Management Clinic

 One of New Jersey’s leading pain management practices, Jersey Premier Pain has helped hundreds of arthritis sufferers throughout Jersey City and the surrounding areas find relief from their chronic pain and immobility.
-Our clinic offers a comprehensive range of therapy, treatment, and management services, and we also focus on you as a whole person to help you receive the most effective and long-lasting relief possible.
+Our clinic offers a comprehensive range of therapy, treatment, and pain management services, and we also focus on you as a whole person to help you receive the most effective and long-lasting relief possible.

 Our staff includes two board-certified chiropractors, Dr. Jonathan Mingoia and Dr. Winson Ma, each with certifications in a variety of related areas.
 We also have licensed physical therapist Dr. Sunil Hamadani on our team.
 Dr. Hamadani has extensive experience in various outpatient clinical settings.